wevans311082/cyberask_documentation/policies/hr/code-of-conduct.md

 9.2 Breaches shall be investigated in accordance with the Disciplinary Policy.
 Sanctions may include dismissal or referral to law enforcement.

 ## Roles and Responsibilities
-- **All Personnel:** Understand and comply with this Code; attend mandatory training and report concerns.
+1. **All Personnel:** Understand and comply with this Code; attend mandatory training and report concerns.
-- **Managers:** Lead by example, ensure team compliance and respond to reported issues.
+2. **Managers:** Lead by example, ensure team compliance and respond to reported issues.
-- **Human Resources:** Maintain this Code, provide guidance and ensure disciplinary processes are followed.
+3. **Human Resources:** Maintain this Code, provide guidance and ensure disciplinary processes are followed.
-- **Information Security Manager:** Monitor compliance with security-related obligations and advise on protective measures.
+4. **Director:** Monitor compliance with security-related obligations and advise on protective measures.

 ## Accountable Roles and Decision Authority

-- **Policy Owner (HR Director):** Maintains this policy, coordinates updates, and ensures alignment with the Document Control Policy and Cyber Governance Policy.
+1. **Director:** Owns and maintains this policy, coordinates updates, and ensures alignment with the Cyber Governance Policy and Document Control Policy.
-- **Chief Information Security Officer (CISO):** Reviews people-related security risks and approves exceptions impacting information assets in line with the Information Security Policy.
+2. **Director (Risk Owner):** Reviews and approves exceptions, risk acceptances, and material control changes, documenting rationale in line with the Risk Management Policy.
-- **Risk and Compliance Committee:** Evaluates residual workforce risks and endorses major decisions consistent with the Risk Management Policy.
-- **Executive Leadership Team:** Approves strategic or resource-intensive changes in accordance with the Cyber Governance Policy.

-Exception requests must follow the exception management process described in the Cyber Governance Policy and all approvals must be recorded in accordance with the Document Control Policy.
+3. **Director (Service Owner):** Oversees day-to-day execution of this policy, vendor engagement, and customer communications when actions affect external parties.

 ## Approval and Communication
-- The Board of Directors and Chief Executive Officer approve this Code of Conduct and any material revisions before they take effect.
+1. The Board of Directors and Chief Executive Officer approve this Code of Conduct and any material revisions before they take effect.
-- Following approval, the Executive Leadership Team and HR Director distribute the current version to all personnel via email, the intranet, and formal briefings.
+2. Following approval, the Executive Leadership Team and Director distribute the current version to all personnel via email, the intranet, and formal briefings.
-- Employees must sign an acknowledgement within 10 working days of publication; completed acknowledgements are stored with individual HR records in the secure HR information system.
+3. Employees must sign an acknowledgement within 10 working days of publication; completed acknowledgements are stored with individual HR records in the secure HR information system.

 ## Reporting
 Employees must report suspected violations or unethical behaviour to management, Human Resources or the confidential reporting channel without fear of retaliation.
 Anonymous reports will be accepted where legally permissible.